jolny/io.gubb.subsonic/README.md

 * First release, search and playback working.

 ## Plans for future releases
+* Use of salted password parameter instead clear text
 * Playlist(s) support
 * API and/or search method selection
-* Use of salted login instead of URL parameters